Work permits for employees in Hong Kong: A complete guide for employers [2024]

 Do US citizens need a work permit to work in Hong Kong?

-Yes, regardless of nationality, anyone who intends to take up employment in Hong Kong, including U.S. citizens, must obtain a work permit, also known as an Employment Visa, prior to starting work.
+Yes, regardless of nationality, anyone who intends to take up employment in Hong Kong, including US citizens, must obtain a work permit, also known as an employment visa, prior to starting work.

 What documents are required to apply for a Hong Kong work permit?